Cybersecurity SEO Advanced Guide: Optimize Press Releases for SERPs

 Ready for our shameless plug?
 Well, here it is.

-But to tell you the truth, we’re proud to say that going about the methodology layed out in this article was only made possible because of CyberNewswire.
+But to tell you the truth, we’re proud to say that going about the methodology laid out in this article was only made possible because of CyberNewswire.

 You see, we started this article by stressing how crucial earned media is for your credibility, social proof and reputation.